Christiaan Snouck Hurgronje: Sojourn in Mecca (1884–1885)

 David Samuel Margoliouth, reminding people of the predicament of non-Muslim observers of the Meccan annual pilgrimage in the nineteenth century, makes the following remark:

 "It is asserted that the number of the former [read: Europeans] who have succeeded in witnessing the pilgrimage and returning to tell the tale is small compared with that of those who have sacrificed their lives in the attempt; and those who have accomplished the task safely have in most cases done so by the exercise of great cunning and ingenuity."

 This is seconded by Arthur Jeffery in following terms:

 "Reliable authorities have told us in regard to Mecca, that hardly a pilgrimage season passes without somebody being done to death on the suspicion of being a Christian in disguise."

-To further add to the controversy of Hurgronje's cultural appropriation to immorally gain access to a sacred site to perpetuate colonial interests, was his own racist remarks, “HE MAY HAVE AS MUCH SYMPATHY FOR ISLAM AND ITS BELIEVERS AS HE LIKES, BUT MOST OF THE TIME HIS [I.E. THE ORIENTALIST’S] ASSURANCES WILL BE MET WITH MISTRUST IN THIS REMOTE PLACE (MECCA) WITH THE MOST NARROW OF MINDS.”
-Despite adopting the Arab name, “Abdul-Gaffar” Hurgronje still had the caucasity to consider Arabs as narrow-minded.
+To further add to the controversy of Hurgronje's cultural appropriation to immorally gain access to a sacred site to perpetuate colonial interests, was his own racist remarks, "he (i.e. the orientalist) may have as much sympathy for Islam and its believers as he likes, but most of the time his assurances will be met with mistrust in this remote place (Mecca) with the most narrow of minds".